 The gymnasium (from the Greek term gymnós meaning “naked”) was a training center for athletes who participated in public games.
 This facility tended to include areas for both training and storage.
 The palaestra (παλαίστρα) was an exercise facility originally connected with the training of wrestlers.
 These complexes were generally rectilinear in plan, with a colonnade framing a central, open space.

 Another spectacular altar is the Altar of Zeus from Pergamon, built during the first half of the second century B.C.E.
 The altar itself is screened by a monumental enclosure decorated with sculpture; the monument measures c.
 35.64 by 33.4 meters.
-The altar is best known for its program of relief sculpture that depict a gigantomachy (battle between the Olympian gods and the giants) that is presented as an allegory for the military conquests of the kings of Pergamon.
+The altar is best known for its program of relief sculpture that depicts a gigantomachy (battle between the Olympian gods and the giants) that is presented as an allegory for the military conquests of the kings of Pergamon.
 Despite its monumental scale and lavish decoration, the Pergamon altar preserves the basic and necessary features of the Greek altar: it is frontal and approached by stairs and is open to the air—to allow not only for the blood sacrifice itself but also for the burning of the thigh bones and fat as an offering to the gods.

 The fountain house is a public building that provides access to clean drinking water and at which water jars and containers could be filled.
 The Southeast Fountain house in the Athenian Agora (c.
 530 B.C.E.) provides an example of this tendency to position fountain houses and their dependable supply of clean drinking water close to civic spaces like the agora.
 Gathering water was seen as a woman’s task and, as such, it offered the often isolated women a chance to socialize with others while collecting water.
-Fountain house scenes are common on ceramic water jars (hydriai), as is the case for a Black-figured hydria (c.
-525-500 B.C.E.) found in an Etruscan tomb in Vulci that is now in the British Museum
+Fountain house scenes are common on ceramic water jars (hydriai), as is the case for a Black-figured hydria found in an Etruscan tomb in Vulci that is now in the British Museum.

-The architecture of ancient Greece influenced ancient Roman architecture, and became the architectural vernacular employed in the expansive Hellenistic world created in the wake of the conquests of Alexander the Great.
-Greek architectural forms became implanted so deeply in the Roman architectural mindset that they endured throughout antiquity, only to then be re-discovered in the Renaissance and especially from the mid-eighteenth century onwards as a feature of the Neo-Classical movement.
+The architecture of ancient Greece influenced ancient Roman architecture and became the architectural vernacular employed in the expansive Hellenistic world created in the wake of the conquests of Alexander the Great.
+Greek architectural forms became implanted so deeply in the Roman architectural mindset that they endured throughout antiquity, only to be then re-discovered in the Renaissance and especially from the mid-eighteenth century onwards as a feature of the Neoclassical movement.
 This durable legacy helps to explain why the ancient Greek architectural orders and the tenets of Greek design are still so prevalent—and visible—in our post-modern world.